lmoecher/my_projects/html/html_basics/quotes/README.md

 ## Blockquotes

 * *blockquotes* - Used for longer quotation, typically displayed as a block of text indented from the main content.
+* The Browser will usually indent the *blockquote* element

 ### Example